Azure/Enterprise-Scale-for-AVS/well-architected/avs-alz-integration.md

 ### DNS

 The DNS configuration in AVS involves mapping hostnames to IP addresses for establishing connectivity between virtual machines and services within  AVS and the broader network.
-DNS responsibilities may be divided by
+DNS responsibilities may be divided by:

 #### Platform DNS Responsibilities
 - Spinning up virtual machines as domain controllers